-Resources' revenues increased \$1.05 billion and \$1.1 billion in the second quarter and first half of 1999, respectively, compared to the same periods of 1998 primarily due to increased trading and marketing activities at Wholesale Energy.
-This increase was partially offset by a decrease at Natural Gas Distribution due to a lower average cost of gas and at Interstate Pipelines due to the \$6 million settlement in 1998 discussed above and lower transportation revenues.
-Lower transportation revenues are primarily attributable to less weather-related demand and lower spot market transportation differentials.

-Resources' operating expenses increased \$1.02 billion and \$1.09 billion in the second quarter and first half of 1999, respectively, compared to the corresponding periods in 1998 primarily due to increases in purchased natural gas costs and purchased power expenses at Wholesale Energy.
-Purchased natural gas cost increased primarily due to greater gas sales volumes partially offset by a decrease in the average sales price of gas.
-Purchased power expenses increased primarily due to increased power sales volumes.
+Resources' revenues increased \$1.5 billion and \$2.6 billion in the third quarter and first nine months of 1999, respectively, compared to the same periods of 1998.
+Resources' operating expenses increased \$1.5 billion and \$2.6 billion in the third quarter and first nine months of 1999, respectively, compared to the corresponding periods in 1998.
+The increases in revenues and expenses in both periods primarily resulted from an increase in gas and power marketing sales volumes, partially offset by a decrease in the average price of gas.

 To minimize risks associated with fluctuations in the price of natural gas and transportation, Resources, through its subsidiary, Reliant Energy Services, Inc., enters into futures transactions, swaps and options relating to (i) certain commitments to buy, sell and transport natural gas, (ii) existing natural gas and heating oil inventory, (iii) crude oil and refined products and (iv) certain anticipated transactions, some of which carry off-balance sheet risk.
 Reliant Energy Services also enters into commodity derivatives in its trading and price risk management activities.
-For a discussion of the accounting treatment of derivative instruments, see Note 2 of Resources 10-K Notes and Item 7A (Quantitative and Qualitative Disclosure About Market Risk) in the Company's Form 10-K.
+For a discussion of the accounting treatment of derivative instruments, see Note 2 of Resources 10-K Notes and Item 7A (Quantitative and Qualitative Disclosure About Market Risk) in the Company Form 10-K.

 Seasonality and Other Factors.
-Resources results of operations are affected by seasonal fluctuations in the demand for and, to a lesser extent, the price of natural gas.
-Resources results of operations are also affected by, among other things, the actions of various federal and state governmental authorities having jurisdiction over rates charged by Resources and its subsidiaries, competition in Resources various business operations, debt service costs and income tax expense.
-For a discussion of certain other factors that may affect Resources future earnings see "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company - Certain Factors Affecting Future Earnings of the Company and its Subsidiaries - Competition - Other Operations," "- Fluctuations in Commodity Prices and Derivative Instruments," "Environmental Expenditures" and "- Other Contingencies " in the Company's Form 10-K.
+Resources' results of operations are affected by seasonal fluctuations in the demand for and, to a lesser extent, the price of natural gas.
+Resources' results of operations are also affected by, among other things, the actions of various federal and state governmental authorities having jurisdiction over rates charged by Resources and its subsidiaries, competition in Resources' various business operations, debt service costs and income tax expense.
+For a discussion of certain other factors that may affect Resources' future earnings see "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company - Certain Factors Affecting Future Earnings of the Company and its Subsidiaries Competition - Other Operations," "- Fluctuations in Commodity Prices and Derivative Instruments," "Environmental Expenditures" and "- Other Contingencies" in the Company Form 10-K.

-Reference is made to "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company -- New Accounting Issues" in the Company's Form 10-Q for a discussion of certain new accounting issues affecting Resources.
+Reference is made to "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company -- New Accounting Issues" in the Company Form 10-Q for a discussion of certain new accounting issues affecting Resources.